intraway/docker-yumrepo/README.md

 # Docker Yum Repository

-This is an tiny container based on [Alpine distro](https://alpinelinux.org/) that acts as a 'yum' repository to test your RPMs.
+This is a tiny container based on [Alpine distro](https://alpinelinux.org/) that acts as a 'yum' repository to test your RPMs.

 ---